arc-research-analytics/cagematch_demo/README.md

 - PyDeck (mapping library)
 - Geopandas (data wrangling)

-If using a conda environment to follow along, you will need to install the following dependencies in your activated environment:
+If following along , you will need to install the following dependencies in your virtual environment (or system wide):

 - `pip install streamlit`
 - `pip install dash`